Skip to content

 jit if you can

-The idea of jit compilation is to run/compile the program in python once, and cache the compiled program for repetitive evaluations.
-Because of the overhead of compilation, it would be the best if similar inputs would not trigger re-compilation.
-To this end, jax transformations must be agnostic of the values of the inputs, and they must know the shape and dtype of the inputs and outputs to comply wiht the XLA's requirement of being compile-time static.
+The approach has some implications.
+JAX transformations such as vmap must be agnostic of the values of the inputs, and they must know the shape and dtype of the inputs and outputs to comply with the XLA's requirement of being compile-time static.

 # NOT WORKING!